RapeLay: Plot

 On the third day, Masaya follows Aoi to the subway and shows her a picture of her tied-up mother.
 Shocked, she can only follow his orders as he gropes her on a train.
 After getting off the train, she asks Masaya the reasons for his actions, at which point she recognises him as the same man she reported for molesting a woman earlier.
 Getting in a vehicle, Masaya and his henchmen take Aoi to a hotel owned by his family.
 He violently rapes her in a mini-suite room and again photographs her after withdrawing.

-After Masaya has had his way with Aoi, Yūko and Manaka are taken into the room via a secret door.
+After this ordeal, Yūko and Manaka are taken into the room via a secret door.
 With all three captured, Masaya reveals his plans to make them his sex slaves.
 Yūko tries to cover for her daughters and pleads with him to take her instead.
 He considers this and tells Yūko he might spare her daughters if she can prove her worth.
 Yūko gives him fellatio while her daughters watch.
 When Masaya seems pleased at her performance, Yūko thinks she has won her daughters' freedom.
 However, Masaya reveals that he will never change his mind and that they are all there to stay.
 Yūko breaks down in the end, Manaka breaks next and finally Aoi as well.
 The main story ends with an ominous title card stating that as a new day starts, the Kiryū family horror has just begun.